tobiasfremout/diversity-for-nutrition/README.md

 1. **Parse inputs** — convert and validate all parameters arriving as strings
 2. **Load data** — read species nutrition data and soil data (from S3 or local)
 3. **Load maps** — load present-climate and future-climate SDM rasters for each species
-4. **Species analysis** — extract which species are predicted present at the coordinates, then filter by user inputs
+4. **Species analysis** — extract which species are predicted to be suitable at the coordinates, then filter by user inputs (edible parts, food groups etc)
 5. **Output** — generate an HTML report and upload it to S3

 ## Entry point